Meeps-Underflow/Win11_Ducky_PWN/README.md

 ![image](https://github.com/user-attachments/assets/24ca4ef9-af40-4bb9-89f8-75cdd84c8e42)

-- Ensure all default security features in 'Exploit Protection' are enabled

 #### Deploying the Duck
 - Now that yor Windows Machine is up and running and you have confirmed all the secuirty features you wish to confirm its time to deploy the duck
 - Plug in your USB Rubber Ducky into your Windows 11 Machine and sit back and watch
 - After execution is complete go back to your Kali Machine and go to the Terminal that has the msf6 session
-- You shhoul see that we now have a successful reverse TCP connection with our victim
+- You should see that we now have a successful reverse TCP connection with our victim

 ![image](https://github.com/user-attachments/assets/34d67397-1a26-46dd-8a3f-12d755640302)

-- In order to interact with the session do
+- In order to interact with the session run
 <pre>sessions -i n</pre>
 - Where n is the session id
-- Lets start a shell to see that we truly have access to the victims machine
+- Start a windows shell
 <pre>shell</pre>
-- And run a simple windows cmd command to see whats going on 'ipconfig'
+- Run a simple windows cmd command to confirm exepected output 'ipconfig'

 ![image](https://github.com/user-attachments/assets/d32db17a-d28e-4af9-839e-c3fa07cfb151)